External Review Methodology.

 Framework

-Reporting and remediation
+Reporting and action plan

 What we verify in practice